nymtech/nym/documentation/operators/src/testing/prometheus-grafana.md

 #### Setup of the monitoring part

 This can be setup on another VPS than the node if desired.
-We recommend to try to set this up on the same VPS as your node as we expect the machine to be strong enough to handle the node with enough capacity reserve for monitor.
+We recommend to try to set this up on the same VPS, as your node as we expect the machine to be strong enough to handle the node with enough capacity reserve for monitor.

 1. Install git
 ```sh